jbzon/Tensorflowmodels/README.md

 # Tensorflowmodels

-Snus & Duck model
+Snus & Duck
 ![](ModelGIF.gif)

 Want to detect Snus(swedish tobacco) or a red rubberduck in your imageprocessingprojects using tensorflow?
+You came to the right place :-)

 Trained with GTX1050Ti laptop.